 Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is external-beam radiation therapy, which is radiation given from a machine outside the body.
 External-beam radiation therapy is conducted with a radiation beam aimed at the tumor and is generally done as an outpatient procedure.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 Internal radiation therapy involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the cancer site.
 The implant is left in place for several days while the person stays in the hospital.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-Radiation therapy can be the main treatment for oral cavity cancer, or used after surgery to destroy small areas of cancer that could not be removed surgically.
+Radiation therapy can be the main treatment for oral cavity cancer, or it can be used after surgery to destroy small areas of cancer that could not be removed surgically.

 Before beginning radiation treatment for any head and neck cancer, people should receive a thorough examination from an oncologic dentist (a dentist with experience in treating people with head and neck cancer).
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented by proper treatment from a dentist before beginning treatment.
 Learn more about dental health during cancer treatment.

-Side effects from radiation therapy to the head and neck may include redness or skin irritation to the treated area, dry mouth or thickened saliva from damage to salivary glands (which can be temporary or permanent), bone pain, nausea, fatigue, mouth sores, and/or sore throat.
-There may also be dental problems, which may be preventable; an oncologic dentist can help to plan care before treatment begins.
+Other side effects from radiation therapy to the head and neck may include redness or skin irritation to the treated area, dry mouth or thickened saliva from damage to salivary glands (which can be temporary or permanent), bone pain, nausea, fatigue, mouth sores, and/or sore throat.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Chemotherapy is given by a medical oncologist.
 Some people may receive chemotherapy in their doctor's office or outpatient clinic; others may go to the hospital.
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 The use of chemotherapy in combination with radiation therapy (called concomitant radiochemotherapy) is commonly recommended.
-The combination of these two treatments can sometimes control tumor growth, and frequently it will cause a significant increase in the effectiveness compared to either treatment given alone.
+The combination of these two treatments can sometimes control tumor growth, and it often is more effective than either treatment given alone.
 However, the side effects can be greater when combining these treatments.

 Chemotherapy may be used as a neoadjuvant therapy (the initial treatment before surgery, radiation therapy, or both) or an adjuvant therapy (the treatment after surgery, radiation therapy, or both).